-BARCELONA, Spain — Just as Spain’s fashion industry was showing signs of revival following a long recession, the political upheaval and violence surrounding Sunday’s Catalan independence vote have thrown a spanner in the works.
+BARCELONA, Spain — Just as Spain’s fashion industry was showing signs of revival following a long recession, the political upheaval surrounding the Catalan parliament’s vote for independence and ensuing imposition of direct rule over the region from the country’s central government have thrown a spanner in the works.

-“We’re concerned about the image we are projecting on an international level and the impact on volume and sales not only in the Spanish market but also abroad,” Lucia Soriano, director at Fedecon, the Spanish clothing federation, tells BoF.
+“We’re concerned about the image we are projecting on an international level and the impact on volume and sales not only in the Spanish market but also abroad,” Lucia Soriano, director at Fedecon, the Spanish clothing federation, told BoF in early October.
 “Tourists are cancelling their vacations, business is cancelling trips to Catalonia — it’s going to impact sales.
 Companies might not want to invest in Spain.”

 The depth of that impact will depend on the length of the disruption, which is unclear at this stage.
 “Our growth forecast is in a wait-and-see mode right now,” says Peter Ceretti, southern Europe analyst at the Economist Intelligence Unit.
 “The question is the extent to which it causes real disruption.
 If this festers, we will see a loss of consumption and investment in the region.
 Catalonia absorbs about half of start-up investment and large share of foreign investment, so foreign investors might decline and large firms move headquarters to other parts of Spain the longer it goes on.
 It’s a tricky situation.”